Seattle Post-Intelligencer: Awards

 The P-I was notable for its two-time Pulitzer Prize-winning editorial cartoonist, David Horsey.

+Notable reports

 Report on Judge Gary Little

 Investigative reporting on King County Superior Court Judge Gary Little's out-of-court contact with juvenile defendants revealed accusations that Little molested young boys while he was a teacher at Seattle's exclusive Lakeside School between 1968 and 1971.
 It also revealed inappropriate contact between Little and juveniles appearing before him after he became a judge.
 On August 19, 1988, after reporter Duff Wilson called the judge to advise him the newspaper was publishing the story, Little shot himself in the King County Courthouse.
 The ethical debates surrounding the publication of the story – and the network of connections that protected Little – are taught in journalism classes, and led to reforms in the way judges are disciplined in Washington state.

 Conduct Unbecoming series

 In 2006 the P-I became the subject of a complaint to the Washington News Council for its reporting on the King County Sheriff's Office.
 The media watch-dog group ruled against the P-I, agreeing with Sheriff Sue Rahr's complaint that the newspaper had unfairly disparaged the Sheriff's Office.
 The P-I declined to participate in the proceedings, and opted instead to give a detailed reply on its website.